 Yellow fever certificate requirements

 Check whether you need a yellow fever certificate by visiting the National Travel Health Network and Centre’s TravelHealthPro website.

-If you are planning to take medication into Nepal you should bring the prescription.
+If you’re planning to take medication into Nepal, you should bring the prescription with you.
 For further details contact the Embassy of Nepal.